mschwendt/libfc14audiodecoder/music/README.md

 of the instruments is broken compared with the original TFMX version (and also the FC conversion).

- * ``Dreamcave.hipc`` is missing sample data in some module collections.
-Sometimes it is found in a separate file named "hipc.samp", in other cases the separate file is named "smp.set" but is stored in a different path.
+ * ``Dreamcave.hipc`` with missing sample data in some module collections is a duplicate of ``Amberstar (12).hipc``.
+Sometimes the samples are found in a separate file named "hipc.samp", in other cases the separate file is named "smp.set" but is stored in a different path.
 Searching for it and loading it would not be worthwhile.
+Especially not since it is a duplicate.